Flexures for Kibble balances: Minimizing the effects of anelastic relaxation: Review of anelasticity in the literature

 Beilby \textit{et al.}~\cite{BSA98} presented an interesting method to characterize open-loop static relaxation based on photoelastic measurements from optical birefringence of glass ceramics under a change in stress.
 The anelastic aftereffect was measured in a static experiment in optical borosilicate-crown glass (BK7) and fused silica after a sharp increase in stress had been applied and released.
 Beilby's report also includes dynamic measurements by exciting the eigenmode.

-Quinn \textit{et al.} and Speake \textit{et al.} measured anelastic properties in dynamic ringdown experiments and static aftereffect relaxation in closed-loop null measurement with particular interest in metal flexures, especially copper-beryllium alloy C17200 with temper TF00 as mechanical suspension for beam and torsion balances~\cite{Quinn1992b, QSD95, QDS+97, Speake1999}.
-Several practical aspects of their work provide important foundations for the work.
-Also, we use a material of similar metallurgic composition and treatment.
-Furthermore, Speake and Quinn noticed that in such polycrystalline metal flexures of minimal notch thickness down to at least \SI{50}{\micro\meter}, damping mainly results from bulk effects and not dominance of surface effects~\cite{Quinn1992b}, which contribute more relevantly to high $Q$ materials such as sapphire or glass ceramics~\cite{Gretarsson1999, Gretarsson2000} in fibers with large surface-to-volume ratio.
+Quinn \textit{et al.} and Speake \textit{et al.} measured anelastic properties in dynamic ringdown experiments and static aftereffect relaxation in closed-loop null measurement with particular interest in metal flexures, especially precipitation-hardened Copper Beryllium alloy C17200 as mechanical suspension for beam and torsion balances~\cite{Quinn1992b, QSD95, QDS+97, Speake1999}.
+Several practical aspects of their work provide important foundations for the work presented in this manuscript which is based on observations on flexures made from similar metallurgic composition and temper.
+Speake and Quinn noticed that in such polycrystalline metal flexures of minimal notch thickness down to at least \SI{50}{\micro\meter}, damping results mainly from bulk effects and not surface effects~\cite{Quinn1992b}.
+The latter are more signifciant for high $Q$ materials such as sapphire or glass ceramics~\cite{Gretarsson1999, Gretarsson2000} in fibers with large surface-to-volume ratio.